 Steve’s banjos: I use 5-string banjos for song accompaniment mostly employing drop-thumbing in open G, open C, open Gm and the modal 'sawmill' tunings.
 My main banjos are modern US-made Deering Vegas - a 'Little Wonder' with a mylar head and a 'Senator' with a fibreskyn head.
 Alan Hardwick at Eagle Music maintains these instruments.
 I also own a 2005 Stacey custom and (thanks to the generosity of Mike Pinder) a 1920s Clifford Essex model X.

-Steve's plectrum guitar: I am not a guitarist, so my right hand approach to stringed instruments is pretty much transferred from the banjo.
-I was fortunate enough to find a rare 1934 Alex Burns plectrum guitar which isn't cosmetically up to much but sounds great.
+Steve's guitars: I am not a guitarist, so my right hand approach to stringed instruments is pretty much transferred from the banjo.
+I have a 4-string Gold Tone tenor guitar (tuned, unusually, to AEAC#) and was fortunate enough to find a rare 1934 Alex Burns plectrum guitar which isn't cosmetically up to much but sounds great.

 Annie's jew's harps: are supplied by